 - (a) Intramural athletics.
 The intramural program continues through the year with units of competition including softball, soccer, hockey, basketball, volleyball, badminton, curling, table tennis, racquet ball, squash, handball, and cross-country skiing.
 Competition may be by class or residence floor, by a league draft system or co-ed. - (b) Intercollegiate Athletics: The men's and women's division of athletics compete in the Nova Scotia College Conference.
-Field hockey, soccer, volleyball, basketball and hockey are the major team sports of this five team league.
+Field hockey, soccer, volleyball, basketball, hockey and badminton, are the major team sports of this five team league.
 The college is a member of the Canadian Colleges Athletic Association, a national body, promoting competition for non-degree granting colleges.
-The college also competes in annual Woodsmen meets at UNB and Macdonald College. - (c) Physical Education (HO5): This is an elective program of life long activities offered and open to all interested students.
-These activities include tennis, golf, swimming, equestrian training, cross-country skiing, badminton and curling.
+The college also competes in annual Woodsmen meets at UNB and Macdonald College.